nama4030/dev-commit/README.md

 # Commitment Project!

 I choose to represent some of my favortie sports, music and games through the use of implementing embbed videos on the webpage.
+Putting over 100 commits onto github was not an easy task!

 ## Project description from Canvas